project-gemmi/gemmi/docs/utils.rst

 Gemmi program
 #############

-The library comes with a command-line program which is also called gemmi;
+The library comes with a command-line program which is also named gemmi;
 running a program is easier than calling a library function.

 This program is actually a set of small programs, each of them